 Best Wild Shaman Decks

-Control Shaman’s ability to hard-counter three of the most popular (and powerful) decks in the format make it well-positioned in the current meta.
+Control Shaman’s ability to hard-counter minion-based decks in Wild make it a mainstay in the format.
 Numerous AoE Spells and a stable of massive taunts dominate Aggro Decks, while the ability to copy and resurrect large threats allows the deck to out-value other control decks.

 In Wild, Shaman regains access to the Tunnel Trogg

 curve that was the cause of many sleepless nights for Standard players.
 The deck has the tools to manage early threats from other aggressive decks, while having the requisite reach to end matches against Control Decks.

 Something of a surprise to Wild purists, the Evolve

 Token Shaman archetype that is popular among Standard players has been popping up on recent Wild Meta Reports.
 The deck performs very well in Wild, despite often running zero format-exclusive cards.